aditya4454/MNIST-dataset-prediction-using-Neural-Network/README.md

-# MNIST dataset using Keras(Neural Net) and visualition using opencv (Deep Learning)
+# Training Model for MNIST dataset using Keras(Neural Net) and visualition using opencv (Deep Learning)

 ## General info